 Information about Potentially Illegal Interview Questions

 There continues to be a series of disturbing reports that job applicants in academia — including in the field of music theory — are asked illegal and inappropriate questions during their interviews.
-To address this matter, the SMT Committee on the Status of Women (CSW) has set up a web page on Guidelines for Interview Questions that provides information and guidance for those who are conducting interviews as well as for those who are being interviewed.
+To address this matter, the SMT Committee on Feminist Issues and Gender Equity (FIGE) has set up a web page on Guidelines for Interview Questions that provides information and guidance for those who are conducting interviews as well as for those who are being interviewed.

 Here is a list of some of the special sessions held at previous Annual Meetings of the SMT:

 - 2020: Roles and Ethics in the Peer Review Process